-The Group believes that effective corporate social responsibility can deliver benefits to its businesses and its shareholders by enhancing reputation and business trust, risk management, relationships with regulators, staff motivation and retention, customer loyalty and long-term shareholder value.
+The Group believes that effective corporate social responsibility can deliver benefits to its businesses and its shareholders by enhancing reputation and business trust, risk management, relationships with regulators, staff motivation and retention, customer loyalty and longterm shareholder value.
+Social responsibility and sustainability are key values of the Group and YTL L&D places a high priority on acting responsibly in the conduct of its business, developing truly branded homes with innovative and sustainable living concepts, built to strict standards, for the well-being of all homeowners within its communities.

-Social responsibility and sustainability are key values of the Group and YTL L&D places a high priority on acting responsibly in the conduct of its business.
 The Group is part of the wider network of the YTL group of companies under the umbrella of its parent company, YTL Corporation Berhad, which has a long-standing commitment to creating successful, profitable and sustainable businesses.
+Further details can be found in the YTL Group Sustainability Report 2014, issued as a separate report.